dsasse07/jest-example/JestBlog.md

   }
 ```
 ## Writing tests
-Tests typically contain these general components.
+Tests typically contain these general components:
-* a `describe` function is invoked which accepts a string (a description that will appear in the terminal when tests are run, which "describes" the test block) and a callback function which will contain the individual tests.
+* a `describe` function is invoked which accepts two arguments:
+  * a string (a description that will appear in the terminal when tests are run, which "describes" the test block)
+  * a callback function which will contain the individual tests..
-* One or more `test` function invocations which accepts a string describing the action of the specific test, and a callback function containing an `expect` function and a `matcher` function.
+* One (or more) `test` function which accepts two arguments:
+  * a string describing the action of the specific test,
+  * a callback function containing an `expect` function and a `matcher` function.
     * The `expect` function accepts the function invocation being tested, and is chained to the `matcher` which describes the expected results.

 In the `getTotalLikes` function, we __expect__ that when the function is passed a user object, the return value __will be__ an integer that is the sum of the `likes` on all of the blogs of that user.
 Including this into our test file would look like this:
 ```js